open/close all folders

 - Invoked by Nikita Khrushchev upon Yuri Gagarin, who was just a First Lieutenant when he was being hurled into space.
 Khrushchev decided that that rank was not awesome enough for the first man in space, so he forced an immediate promotion to Major against all military regulations by the time Gagarin landed.

-- In the British military, it's common for company commanders to be majors rather than captains.
+- In the Commonwealth military, it's common for company commanders to be majors rather than captains.

 - It used to be common for Marine captains to be addressed as "major" when aboard ship, as this prevented confusion in a crisis ("Where's the captain?"
 "Do you mean the ship's commander or the Marines' commander?")